Azure/PSRule.Rules.Azure/docs/using-bicep.md

     ```

 !!!
 Note
-    In this examplem, Bicep files such as `deploy.bicep` in other directories will be expanded.
+    In this example, Bicep files such as `deploy.bicep` in other directories will be expanded.

 *[WAF]: Well-Architected Framework
 *[ARM]: Azure Resource Manager